 Finally, we uncovered new insights from data that helped the firm drive business decisions.
 For example, our study of each country’s Infrastructure spending by category revealed previously hidden differences in investment priorities and types of delivery models.
 We also built the firm a normalized measure of cost efficiency, allowing regional Infrastructure IT leaders to accurately compare financial performance across for the first time.
 This new view allowed regional leaders to accurately compare financial performance across countries and understand the impact of disparate models and processes.

-Designing a New Operating Model for the Entire Middle Office of a Leading Brokerage Firm and Redefining Transaction Processing
+Designing a New loans 100 Operating Model for the Entire Middle Office of a Leading Brokerage Firm and Redefining Transaction Processing

 The COO of one of the world’s leading brokerage firms wanted to double its margin in three years.
 The firm’s service and staffing models had built up over time, resulting in high degrees of variability in customer value (what the customer feels), service delivery (how it is delivered), and economics (profitability, risk and cash by client).
 The brokerage engaged SSA to solve its most vexing problems and fundamentally re-define how it operates.
 Key challenges included: a large and expensive workforce, no standardization of processes, archaic and inefficient IT, and low productivity.